nickyoung-github/pydantic-bind/README.md

 ## Overview

-This project has helpers for automatically generating C++ structs and corresponding pybind marshalling code for dataclasses and pydantc-based classes.
+This project has helpers for automatically generating C++ structs and corresponding pybind marshalling code for dataclasses and pydantic-based classes.

 This is achieved via a cmake rule: `pydantic_bind_add_module(<path to module>)`

 Add a module this way and it will be scanned for:
 - dataclasses
-- classes derived from pydantc's BaseModel
+- classes derived from pydantic's BaseModel
 - enums

 For any of these which are encountered, a definition will be added to a .h file, with relative path matching the module